onkichoi/onkichoi.github.io/_portfolio/project7.md

   subtitle: Technical training materials
   thumbnail: assets/img/portfolio/Rise_thumbnail.jpg
 ---
 I created the online course materials ‘Biological tubes’ and ‘Endocrine System’ using Rise for the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care at King’s College London.
-I have used images that were created under the guidance of subject matter experts alongside the instructional text, together with different types of interactive quizzes for self-assessment.
+I used images/animations that were created under the guidance of subject matter experts alongside the instructional text, together with different types of interactive (e.g. drag and drop) self-assessed quizzes.
 {:.list-inline}
 Date: June 2022